Click here for the one page information sheet that I hand out on the first day of class.

 I will be using SacCt so that you can keep tabs on your grades and also for announcements.
 You can log in to SacCT at https://sacct.csus.edu/.
 You will need your saclink account and password in order to log in.
 If you are new to SacCt, then you can get information about it at this link: http://www.csus.edu/sacct/.

 Grading will be broken down as follows:

-You will be given time to complete the assignment during class and it should be turned in prior to leaving.You may discuss the assignment questions with each other but your answers should be written individually –> identical answers constitute plagiarism and all involved will receive a zero for that question.
+All worksheets should be turned in prior to leaving lab.You may discuss your thinking about the worksheets with each other but your answers should be written individually –> identical answers constitute plagiarism and all involved will receive a zero for that question.

 Many hands-on activities have been developed for this class.
 It is essential that you participate in each activity in order to experience first hand the Earth Science learning outcomes of this course.
 You will receive credit for each activity that you complete in class (this will comprise your 10% activity participation grade).
-I will give you one "sick day" by dropping your one lab period's worth of participation scores - however, YOU MUST STILL DO THE WEEKLY ASSIGMENT AND QUIZ FOR EVERY LAB PERIOD, WHETHER YOU WERE IN CLASS, OR NOT.
+I will give you one "sick day" by dropping your one lab period's worth of participation scores - however, YOU MUST STILL DO THE COLLECTED WORKSHEETS AND QUIZ FOR EVERY LAB PERIOD, WHETHER YOU WERE IN CLASS, OR NOT.